JamesLavin/local_hexdocs/README.md

 (I didn't bother creating an executable binary since anyone wanting to download Hexdocs probably already has Elixir installed.)

-You will see a stream of output, with one line per library.
+You will see a stream of output, with one line per package.
 Each should say one of the following:

 * "Docs fetched: /home/mateusz/.hex/docs/hexpm/scholar/0.4.0"
 * "No package with name made_up_library"
 * "Docs already fetched: /home/mateusz/.hex/docs/hexpm/sobelow/0.13.0"

-At the end, you should see an Elixir map with four keys, each with a list of library names, like:
+After all packages have processed, you should see an Elixir map summarizing what happened.

+It contains four keys, each with a list of package names, like:

 ```
 %{